 The Denver, South Park and Pacific has entailed a direct loss of over \$10,000,000 on the Union Pacific.
-Between Denver and Gunnison City and the traffic diverted to the Denver, Marshall and Boulder.
+Between Denver and Gunnison City many towns, mines, and smelting works have been abandoned.

 The Georgetown, Breckenridge and Leadville (82 miles) is an engineering curiosity.
 It is the famous loop line.
 Its gross earnings in 1885 were less than 40 per cent. of the operating expenses.